ijlyttle/pisa2012_explorer/data/README.md

 # data

-to get this to run, you will have to add `student2012` and `student2012dict` to the data directory.
+to get this to run, you will have to add `student2012.rda` and `student2012dict.rda` to the `data` directory.